zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 * `toBeInDOM` - it's one of matchers method.
 About exists matchers you can read in [documentation](https://jasmine.github.io/api/2.6/matchers.html) of jasmine framework.

+**Read more about jasmine framework in official [documentation](https://jasmine.github.io/).**

 After that, you can run your simple unit test typing a command in command line tool.

 This test checks that root SVG element of the visuals is created.

-To run the unit test,you can type this command in the command line tool.
+To run the unit test, you can type this command in the command line tool.

 ```
 npm run test